waku-org/docs.waku.org/docs/overview/concepts/protocols.md

 ## [Filter](https://rfc.vac.dev/spec/12/)

-The `Filter` protocol allows nodes to selectively subscribe to specific messages transmitted by other nodes.
+The `Filter` protocol allows light nodes to selectively subscribe to specific messages transmitted by other nodes.
 It is designed to be a lightweight alternative to the `Relay` protocol, particularly tailored for devices with limited bandwidth.

 ## [Store](https://rfc.vac.dev/spec/13/)